 The Easiest Thai Green Curry

-Heat the oil in a 4-quart (or larger) Dutch oven or heavy pot set over medium-high heat, and when the oil is hot, add the curry paste.
+Heat the oil in a 4-quart (or larger) Dutch oven or heavy pot set over medium-high heat until shimmering.
+Add the curry paste.
 Be cautious, as it will sputter.
 Fry the paste for 2 minutes, stirring frequently.
 This will be quite pungent, so turn on the fan or vent!

-Scoop the thickened coconut solids out of both cans of coconut milk, leaving the watery milk below.
+Scoop the thickened coconut solids out of both cans of coconut milk, leaving the watery milk below, and add to the pot.
 Fry these solids for about 2 minutes along with the curry paste, until the oil starts to separate out, forming beads on top of the curry paste.
-Add the chicken pieces and stir to combine.
+Add the chicken and stir to combine.

-Add the rest of the coconut milk and the cuttlefish balls, if you're using them.
-Reduce the heat to medium-low and simmer for 20 minutes, or until the chicken is cooked through and the fish balls are warm.
+Add the remaining coconut milk and the cuttlefish balls if desired.
+Reduce the heat to medium-low and simmer until the chicken is cooked through and the fish balls are warm, about 20 minutes.